dhr. dr. T. (Teun) Munnik

 Arabidopsis T-DNA insertion mutants

 Below, an example of reduced salt tolerance in Arabidopsis pld mutants is shown.
 Seeds from wild-type (Col-0, black circles), pldα1 (open squares), pldδ (open triangles) or pldα1/pldδ double (open diamonds) knock-out mutant lines were sown on agar plates and grown vertically in a growth chamber.
 After 3 days seedlings were transferred to fresh plates supplemented with 0, 75 or 150 mM NaCl.
-Plates were scanned after 8 days (a) and primary root growth was followed and averaged ± SE during 4 days after transfer (b; n=12-16; a representative experiment is presented).
+Plates were scanned after 8 days (a) and primary root growth was followed and averaged ± SE during 4 days after transfer (b; n=12-16; a representative experiment is presented). (ref 63)

-PLANT STRESS AND DEVELOPMENT
+LIPID SIGNALLING DURING PLANT STRESS & DEVELOPMENT

 Role of Phospholipids in Membrane Trafficking

 Polyphosphoinositides play distinct roles in membrane trafficking.
 This is examplified during cell divison, where PI3P, PI4P and PI(4,5)P2 exhibit distinct roles in generating a new membrane and cell wall for the seperating mother cell into two daughter cells, were the respective lipids were followed via genetically-encoded biosensors (green YFP or red mRFP for PI4P).
 The lipophylic dye, FM4-64 was used to stain membranes in general (red).
 While PI3P accumulates vesicles (late endosomes) surrounding the cell plate and is never part of the new plasma membrane (panel C), PI4P and DAG are always on the plasma membrane, right from the start when it is build (panel B, D), whereas PI(4,5)P2 is only present at the leading edges of the forming cell plate (A).